creativecomposer/neovim-config/README.md

 ## How to set up

 1. Clone this repo to `~/.config/nvim/`.

 2. Run `ansible-playbook packer.yml`.

 3. Make sure that the npm packages `typescript`, `typescript-language-server`, and `vscode-langservers-extracted` are installed.

-   I use `nvm` to manage node and the global npm packages.
+   - I use `nvm` to manage node and the global npm packages.
 So, running `nvm install --lts` installs all of these packages for me.

 4. Install NeoVim.

+5. Launch NeoVim and run `PackerSync`.